Understanding Indirect Rates:

 Part 2 of 3

-Indirect Rates can be one of the more confusing concepts for government contractors to grasp.
-There are nuances with respect to how Indirect Rates are used in Cost Accounting, Pricing, and Billing.
+Indirect rates can be one of the more confusing concepts for government contractors to grasp.
+There are nuances with respect to how indirect rates are used in pricing, cost accounting, and billing.
 When understood comprehensively, government contractors are equipped to better manage contracts and the business as a whole.
-I'll explain the role of Indirect Rates in each of these areas in this three part series.
+I'll explain the role of indirect rates in each of these areas in this three part series.

 Factoring Indirect Rates into Contract Pricing

-Contract Pricing is all about recovering costs and generating fee.
-Contracts must be priced so that funding is provided to recover the direct costs of performing the contract, the indirect costs to be allocated to the contract, and if all goes according to plan, make a profit (which reminds me of one of my favorite lines from The Godfather).
+Contract pricing is all about recovering costs and generating fee.
+Contracts must be priced so that funding is provided to recover the direct costs of performing the contract, recover the indirect costs to be allocated to the contract, and if all goes according to plan, make a profit.

-Indirect Rates, with respect to Pricing, are metrics used to estimate the indirect costs that will be allocated to the contract during the period of performance.
-The Indirect Rates are applied to the proposed direct costs so that the Contract Pricing will be sufficient to recover the proposed contract’s share of the contractor’s indirect cost burden.
+Indirect rates, with respect to pricing, are metrics used to estimate the indirect costs that will be allocated to the contract during the period of performance.
+The indirect rates are applied to proposed costs so that contract pricing will be sufficient to recover the proposed contract’s share of the contractor’s indirect cost burden.

 Historical Indirect Rates vs. Prospective Indirect Rates

-Historical Indirect Rates measure activity that has already occurred.
-They are calculated based on accounting data that has been recorded in the contractor’s books.
+- Calculated based on accounting data that has been recorded in the contractor’s books

-Read the Full 3 Part Series on Indirect Rates in Government Contracting
+Get the eBook on Indirect Rates in Government Contracting